-Over the next 20 to 25 years, either of the reasonable alternatives would help to support the planned amount, density, and/or distribution of housing and jobs in the communities within the indirect effects study area.
+Over the next 20 to 25 years, the Refined RPA would help to support the planned amount, density, and/or distribution of housing and jobs in the communities within the indirect effects study area.
 Congestion would decrease within the indirect effects study area as a result of the proposed project, which would facilitate a number of important traffic functions, including easier access to downtown Columbia, adjacent employment areas and neighborhoods, and regional activity centers.